 This bread maker does everything that you might possibly want it to do.
 It bakes bread, obviously, it can handle specialty loaves and gluten free recipes and it can also do jam!

 One of the features that I specifically like in this one is that it not only has a nut and fruit dispenser, but it also has a yeast dispenser.
 If you’ve ever added yeast to mixes and found it got too close to the salt you’ll know it can kill it and ruin your loaf.
-This is a good way round that happening, so great if you’re setting it off to work on a timer.
+This is a good way round that happening, so great if you’re setting it off to work on a timer. the control panel is easy to use too.

 - proven to make really great loaves that you’ll want to make daily!
 Even wholemeal!